The Samsung Galaxy Buds 2 Pro earbuds promise a lot.

 They boast end-to-end 24-bit high-resolution playback (with caveats), immersive 360 audio with dynamic head tracking, better active noise cancellation (ANC), a sleeker design, and plenty more features that are designed to make life easier when using them every day.

-You can buy the Samsung Galaxy Buds 2 Pro at their launch price of £219 / $229 / AU$349.
+At the summer 2022 launch, you could buy the Samsung Galaxy Buds 2 Pro for £219 / $229 / AU$349.
 The UK pricing matches the launch price of the previous Galaxy Buds Pro – although we reviewed it for cheaper – and for once, it's nice to see a brand buck the current trend of rising costs and charging higher prices.
 The fact that you get improved specs and new features for the same price also bodes well.
+One year on, and the price has stayed pretty firm, too, with few discounts available.

 Build & Design